 There are two sets of waterfalls at Canonteign today: the natural falls which have existed in this valley since time immemorial and the spectacular Lady Exmouth Falls, named after the 3rd Lady Exmouth and built under her direction in 1890.

-An impressive feat of engineeering, the Lady Exmouth Falls were created by local miners under the direction of Lady Susan Exmouth after they had been made redundant following the closure of the estate's silver mines.
-The waterfalls are the highest manmade waterfalls in England, measuring some 70m; they provide one of the most breathtaking photographic and painting opportunities in Devon today.
+An impressive feat of engineering, the Lady Exmouth Falls were created by local miners under the direction of Lady Susan Exmouth after they had been made redundant following the closure of the estate's silver mines.
+The waterfalls are the highest manmade waterfalls in England, measuring 70m (220ft); they provide one of the most breathtaking photographic and painting opportunities in Devon today with incredible views of Devon from the top.

 As you pass by Clampitt Falls, you will walk upwards through the Secret Garden and the Victorian Fern Garden to reach the top of the Lady Exmouth Falls and Buzzard’s View.
 Buzzard's View offers the most spectacular view across South Devon and Dartmoor.
 The path down takes you through ancient woodland to the Lily Lake, old Orchard and Bee Garden and to the 30m Zip Wire and Mini-Assault Course.